-Note: Last time Hugh chose an easy mystery.
+Note: Last time Jay chose a medium mystery.

 (The winning solution MUST contain all of these elements, please don’t assume information from a previous question.)